fkcurrie/running-club/ADMIN_GUIDE.en.md

 # Administrator's Guide

-Welcome to the guide for managing the Michelle O'Bonsawin Running Club website.
+Welcome to the guide for managing the School Running Club website.
 This document explains how to perform the most common tasks, like updating the event schedule and managing members.

 ---